zhangys11/tfjs-app/README.md

 # About

 This repo can be a good starting point for building your own tfjs (tensorflow-js)-based web applicaitons.
+The original project is developed for ASP.Net MVC (http://zhangys.org.cn/DeepLearning).
+Now I rewrite it as a Flask web app.

 We provide 5 apps: